keeping

 Exhibiting at Green Spring

-A Survey of Interest and Date Availability will be emailed to all artists/groups who have expressed an interest in a 2025 show by February 1, 2024.
-All returned Survey of Interest and Date Availability applications will be reviewed in March 2024 to determine which artists/groups will fit our show dates and space availability for 2025.
-We will offer contracts to these artists/groups.
-Please note: There are often more applications than the number of show slots and we cannot guarantee anyone /any group a show in 2025 but we will make a best effort to fit artists into a future year.
+A Survey of Interest and Date Availability will be emailed to all artists/groups who have expressed an interest in a 2027 show in February 2026.
+All returned Survey of Interest and Date Availability applications will be reviewed in March 2026 to determine which artists or groups will best fit our show dates and space availability for 2027.
+We will offer contracts to these artists and groups.
+Please note: There are often more applications than show slots, and we cannot guarantee anyone /any group a show in 2027, but we will make our best effort to fit artists into a future year.
+For further information or if you are interested in exhibiting at Green Spring, please email the Art in the Garden coordinator at This e-mail address is being protected from spambots.
+You need JavaScript enabled to view it .

 Art Show History